-- Conventional and Social Media – Most of risk-related information is found on social media e.g Twitter and Facebook and from conventional news sources like newspapers, putting out thousands of financial crime related negative news every day.
-As a result, negative news searching here consumes a lot of resources, but with automation, it’s a breeze.
+- Media.
+Most of the risk-related information is found from conventional news sources like newspapers.
+Thousands of financial crime-related negative news appear every day.
+As a result, negative news searching can consume a lot of resources, but with automation, it’s a breeze.

-- Designated websites e.g Better Business Bureau – Like Yelp and TripAdvisor, there are websites dedicated to report issues involving corruption, fraud and some other adverse information in organizations.
-A good example of such websites is the Better Business Bureau (BBB)
+- Designated websites.
+Like Yelp and TripAdvisor, there are websites dedicated to reporting issues involving corruption, fraud, and other adverse information.
+A good example of such a website is the Better Business Bureau (BBB).

-- Sanctions Lists – Being listed on a sanctions list means that a company is fraudulent or has shady operations.
-Major sanctions lists include OFAC sanctions lists, UN consolidated lists, EU consolidated lists and so on.
+- Sanctions Lists.
+Being listed on a sanction list means that a company is fraudulent or has shady operations.
+Major sanctions lists include OFAC sanctions lists, UN consolidated lists, EU consolidated lists, and so on.
 In AML compliance, sanctions lists screening are compulsory for proper customer due diligence.

-- Regulatory Filings and Databases –Financial authorities including the US SEC and FinRA regularly release press on disciplinary actions against offending entities every monthly.
+- Regulatory Filings and Databases.
+Financial authorities including the US SEC and FinRA regularly release press on disciplinary actions against offending entities.
 Most countries and regions like the US have websites dedicated to searching for entities involved in a disciplinary/regulatory action.
 All it takes to find them is a simple search on any search engine.

-- Independent Anti-corruption sources – Most times independent investigators uncover major corruption and fraud involving governments, corporations, and individuals.
-An example is the Panama paper publication issued by The International Consortium of Investigative Journalist.
+- Independent anti-corruption sources.
+Independent investigators often uncover major corruption and fraud cases that involve governments, corporations, and individuals.
+An example is the Panama paper publication issued by the International Consortium of Investigative Journalists.
 Other sources include Wikileaks, and Transparency International’s “Corruption Perception Index”.

-Automated media analysis in several local languages and millions of web pages and thousands of sources analyzed in minutes, Sumsub offers a reliable solution to protect businesses from unwanted connections and fraud.
+Automated media analysis in several local languages, millions of web pages and thousands of sources analyzed in minutes—Sumsub offers a reliable solution to protect businesses from unwanted connections and fraud.